syncfusion-content/blazor-docs/blazor/getting-started/license-key/licensing-faq.md

 # Syncfusion&reg; Licensing FAQ

-## Is an internet connection required for Syncfusion&reg; Essential Studio license validation?
+## Is an internet connection required for Syncfusion&reg; Essential Studio&reg; license validation?

 * Syncfusion&reg; license validation is done offline during application execution and does not require internet access.